gui2678/Grader-Management/grader_management/README.md

 - **new.html.erb**: View for creating a new course.
 - **edit.html.erb**: View for editing an existing course.
 - **show.html.erb**: View for displaying course details.
-- **reload_courses.html.erb**: View for reloading course information from an external source.
+- **reload_courses.html.erb**: View for reloading course information from an The Ohio State University source.

 #### Devise